-Complete one sheet for each SLO or concern not met Duplicate this sheet as needed.
+Complete one sheet for each SLO or concern not met.
+Duplicate this sheet as needed.

-Student Faculty Course #

-Date of 1ST re-evaluation Meeting:

-Evaluate the specific required steps for student success and make recommendations for improvement.
-Indicate satisfactory or unsatisfactory resolution of the concern or SLO that is undergoing re-evaluation.

-State specific concern or SLO addressed (attach additional pages if this space is full)

-Outcome (select one)
+Student Faculty Course # Date of 1 ST re-evaluat on Meeting: - nd make recommendations for improvement.
+Incern or SLO that is undergoing re-evaluation State specific concern o or SLO addressed (attach addition al pages if this space is full) Outcome (select one) Satisfactory Unsatisfactory Feedback 1 Faculty (attach add itional pages if this space is full) Student (attach add litional pages if this space is full)

-Satisfactory

-Unsatisfactory\

-Feedback

-Faculty (attach additional pages if this space is full)

-Student (attach additional pages if this space is full)

-&lt;sup>1 After discussing feedback, enter relevant notes.
+1 After discussing feedback, enter relevant notes.
 Documentation should be:

-• Specific: identify specific achievements or areas of improvement
+[•] Specific: identify specific achievements or areas of improvement

-• Objective: include significant, objective facts
+[•] Objective: include significant, objective facts

-\Student and faculty revision of required steps for student success if outcome is unsatisfactory (attach additional pages if this space is full)
+Student and faculty revision of required steps for student success if outcome is unsatisfactory (attach additional pages if this space is full)